hanlizhang/first-move/PRD.md

 ## Product premise

-First Move is a gentle, mobile-first web app for a specific moment: the user is trapped in passive scrolling or inactivity and has difficulty switching into an intentional state, even when the current behavior is causing distress.
+First Move is a gentle cross-platform product for Web and native Mobile, built for a specific moment: the user is trapped in passive scrolling or inactivity and has difficulty switching into an intentional state, even when the current behavior is causing distress.

 The app helps the user notice the moment, choose a direction, take one very small action, and reassess without shame.
 It is inspired by behavioral activation and intentional-use design, but it is not medical treatment.
 It does not diagnose a condition or claim to stimulate, repair, or otherwise change the prefrontal cortex.